 The concept of a small, mostly autonomous, portable flier, designed simply as a tiny hovering camera, is intriguing.
 We can appreciate the attempts out there so far, and we can only recommend a few of them with a simple caveat, it is my personal opinion that the camera capabilities of these drones are not where they need to be.

-DJI Spark – the new compact king?
+DJI Mavic Air – the new compact king!

-GDU O2 – portability to the extreme
+GDU O2 – sliding arms

 The folks at GDU just unveiled a new drone, the O2.
 A compact machine with 3-axis gimbal and one of the most portable designs we’ve seen to date.
 The propeller arms slide into the drone, protecting the propellers, then the remote control attaches to the drone itself, hiding the sensitive bits of both machines in between the two.
 We are impressed with this compact machine, can’t wait to get our hands on a review unit to see what it’s got.

 The GDU O2 is up for sale on the GDU site now for $732.
+Update April 2018: The O2 has been seen on Amazon and we hear that it is shipping to consumers.
+We are awaiting official word on the matter.

 From our best drones available today list